spurin/diveintoansible-lab-gcp-cloudshell/tutorial.md

 In the Dive Into Ansible course, we configure SSH relationships as part of the course content.

-You can optionally skip this process and auto configure SSH connectivity between all virtual machines by executing the following command -
+If you are following the course and are yet to complete the lesson where we configure ssh keys between our hosts, do not run this step.
+However, if you have previously followed this lesson and wish to automate SSH connectivity between all virtual machines, saving you the time of re-doing this, you can do so by by executing the following command -

 ```bash
 ssh-keygen -f ${HOME}/diveintoansible-lab/config/guest_ssh -P "" <<< y; cp -rf ${HOME}/diveintoansible-lab/config/guest_ssh ${HOME}/diveintoansible-lab/config/root_ssh; cp -rf ${HOME}/diveintoansible-lab/config/guest_ssh.pub ${HOME}/diveintoansible-lab/config/root_ssh.pub